zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    4. Our application will display individual tweets in their original form to authorized customer service agents of our organization only.

-2. Create a new Twitter app for Zammad
+2. Create a New Twitter App for Zammad
 --------------------------------------

 .. figure:: /images/channels/apps.twitter.com_create_app_screen.png